omnistrate/ctl/mkdocs/docs/omnistrate-ctl_service.md

 ## omnistrate-ctl service

-Manage services for your account
+Manage Services for your account

 ### Synopsis